githubpartners/microsoft-learn/github/introduction-to-github/includes/1-introduction.md

 In this module, you will:

-- Communicate with the project community in issues
-- Manage notifications for project events
-- Create branches to manage work in parallel
-- Make commits to update project source
-- Introduce changes with pull requests
-- Deploy a web page to GitHub Pages
-- Recognize the differences between Git and GitHub and the roles they play in the software development lifecycle
+- Recognize the differences between Git and GitHub
-- Describe a repository fork and how it differs from a clone
-- Explain the functionality of repository labels and where to apply them in issues and pull requests
+- Understand the basics of the following features of GitHub:
+  - Issues, notifications, branches, commits, pull requests, notifications, labels, actions, forks, and GitHub pages
+- Learn how to:
+  - Create a branch, commit a file, open a pull request, and merge a pull request

 ## Prerequisites